 What is Capex?

-Capital expenditure occurs when the company acquires new assets or adds some value to the existing one which would be useful beyond the current financial year.
+Capital expenditureCapital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. occurs when the company acquires new assets or adds some value to the existing ones, which would be useful beyond the current financial year.

 What is Opex?